MiguelPires/polyglot/README.md

     $ python polyglot.py -h

     Polyglot supports the following searches:
         -p  	programming languages only
         -d  	data files only
         -a  	every file
-        -h  print help menu
+        --json 	used before any of the above to produce JSON output -h  	print help menu

 The `-a` flag is used by default if no option is used.
+The `--json` flag is by default set to `False`.

 #### Debug